STAT545-UBC-hw-2018-19/hw05-lsloboda/hw05-lsloboda.md

 ![](hw05-lsloboda_files/figure-markdown_github/unnamed-chunk-14-1.png)

-I will apply a few different techniques from class to improve the plot visually: \* Changing the scale to *dollar\_format()* \* Using the *black & white* theme \* Eliminating the unnecessary borders on the top and right side of the plot \* Centering the title \* Applying a continuous colour scheme to visually separate the countries by colour \* Removing the legend that is generated from applying the colour scheme
+I will apply a few different techniques from class to improve the plot visually: changing the scale to *dollar\_format()*; using the *black & white* theme; eliminating the unnecessary borders on the top and right side of the plot; centering the title; applying a continuous colour scheme to visually separate the countries by colour; removing the legend that is generated from applying the colour scheme:

 ``` r
 Europe_gdp_plot <- Europe_gdp_arr %>%